practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Free Pascal/README.md

 https://github.com/graemeg/blaise

-I downloaded the pre-compiled binary _blaise-v0.13.0-linux-x86_64.tar.gz_ from here: https://github.com/graemeg/blaise/releases/tag/v0.13.0
+I downloaded this tarball file with the pre-compiled binary _blaise-v0.13.0-linux-x86_64.tar.gz_ from here: https://github.com/graemeg/blaise/releases/tag/v0.13.0

-I unpacked this tarball file and expanded my _~/.bashrc_ configuration file like this (activate it after changes with _$ source ~/.bashrc_):
+I unpacked that tarball file and expanded my _~/.bashrc_ configuration file like this (activate it after changes with _$ source ~/.bashrc_):

 ```
 export BLAISE_RTL_SRC="$HOME/scripts/Blaise_Pascal_Compiler/blaise-v0.13.0-linux-x86_64/rtl-src"
 export PATH="$HOME/scripts/Blaise_Pascal_Compiler/blaise-v0.13.0-linux-x86_64:$PATH"
 ```

-Building the Blaise Pascal Compiler from sources takes some more effort, because this compiler is using [PasBuild](https://github.com/graemeg/pasbuild#pasbuild), which needs a working Free Pascal Compiler: https://github.com/graemeg/pasbuild#6-requirements
+Building the Blaise Pascal Compiler from sources takes some more effort, because this compiler is using [PasBuild](https://github.com/graemeg/pasbuild#pasbuild), which needs a working Free Pascal Compiler, if you don't install its the pre-compiled binary: https://github.com/graemeg/pasbuild#6-requirements.
+PasBuild is from the same author, Graeme Geldenhuys, as the Blaise Pascal Compiler.

 Building and running the _hello.pas_ example worked like this: